 While state-of-the-art spy tools are what most people envision when they think of a private investigators toolchest, most of the critical tools that we use on a daily basis are straight off-the-shelf products.
-While these tools are not nearly as cool as a bionic ear dish or a portable voice changer, we would have a tough time doing our job without them:

 Advanced Google Searches